CHRISTUPREMCHANDNEELA/Project/README.md

 Banking Portal

-A small web-based banking portal for Saraswat Bank,developed by a small IT company,to manage customer and account details using HTML, CSS, and JavaScript.
+A small web-based banking portal for Kangra Cooperative bank ,developed by a small IT company,to manage customer and account details using HTML, CSS, and JavaScript.

 Features